rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Update Record

-This action is used to update a record
+This action is used to update a record.

 ##### Input